top of page

 Paseo de Montejo

-If you're not familiar with tamarind and elote, tamarind is a popular Mexican flavor known for its sweet and tangy taste, making it a refreshing and slightly tart option for sorbet or ice cream.
-Elote, or Mexican street corn, is an unexpected but delicious ice cream flavor, combining the natural sweetness of corn with a creamy texture and a hint of cinnamon or caramel.
+Elote, or Mexican street corn, is an unexpected but delightful ice cream flavor, blending the natural sweetness of corn with a creamy texture and a touch of cinnamon or caramel.

-But you'll also find more classic flavors like strawberry, pineapple, banana, orange, lemon, coconut, and chocolate.
-By the way, don’t be surprised if you don’t see any ice cream at the front counter, as it is kept in the back rooms.
+Of course, there are also more familiar flavors like strawberry, pineapple, banana, orange, lemon, coconut, and chocolate.
+And don’t be surprised if you don’t see any ice cream at the front counter – it's stored in the back rooms to keep it perfectly chilled.

 Ice cream at Dulceria y Sorbeteria